 DBi is antenna boost, and it's not magic - for a dipole (that's what you have, probably) DBi is increased horizontally by sacrificing vertical.
 Try an external wifi adapter on your laptop.
 More useful if the issue's distance, but a useful gizmo when you're traveling, and find yourself somewhere where someone's kind enough to leave their router open but it's just a tad too far.

 It's normally labeled something like Network Address, Physical Address, Locally Administered Address, etc. Wireless adapters are a little harder with Vista/Win7, but there are third-party programs that will do it for you.
 Routers can do this too, I think every home router I've seen has an option for it.
 Reason being certain modems, specfically cable modems, look at the MAC address of what they're connected to, which affects how they get DHCP from your service provider.
 Say you have a Linksys and a Netgear, or even two of same brand.
 Know Your Network, Lesson 3: Maximize Your Speed, Performance, and Wireless Signal.
 TCP Optimizer / Downloads.

 SG TCP Optimizer TCP Optimizer v3.0.8 (latest .exe or .zip archive) SG Windows 7 / Vista / 2008 Misc Downloads SG Vista TCP/IP Patch - NOT required if using the TCP OptimizerDescription: The SG Vista TCP/IP patch us a quick way to optimize Vista TCP/IP settings for broadband internet connections.

 When you have port forwarding setup, your router forwards ports to an ip address that you specify.
 Without setting up a static ip address port forwarding will probably work when you initially set it up, but after restarting your PS3 it may get a different ip address.
 When this happens the ports will no longer be forwarded to your PS3's ip address.
-Setting a static IP address on the Playstation 3
+So the port forwarding configuration will not work.